 Q&A: Monica’s Journey

 Q. What services has WeBC provided you and how have these services helped you?

 Q. What inspired you to take the leap and start your own business?

 A. It was my dream to set up a business related to food and agriculture, whether as a producer, a processor or in any other capacity.
 After I moved to Vancouver Island, I decided to take the leap and start my own business.

 Q. What’s the biggest lesson you learned when starting your business?

-A. That starting a business can take long; you must be patient, focussed and determined.
+A. That starting a business can take longer; you must be patient, focused and determined.

 Q. What are your goals for the business?

 A. I want to create a sustainable business, achieve customer satisfaction, and create job opportunities.
 I want my business to be of economic benefit to us, our partners and our communities.
 I want my company to be the source of flavours of South America on Vancouver Island and eventually across BC.

 Q. What is your greatest strength as an entrepreneur?